 You may participate in more than one program, but no more than 6 credits worth of global programs will count towards your degree.

-Class sessions will be held via online platforms for programs during the fall 2021, winter 2022 and spring 2022 semesters.
+Class sessions will be held via online platforms for programs during the spring 2022 semester.
 With the potential for in-person travel still unknown, cultural engagements and site visits will occur virtually during class sessions.
 If university health/safety policies permit in-person travel, the trip will be optional for students in a virtual program.

 Yes.
 Because of their virtual format, you have the opportunity to participate in multiple global or Experience the 50 programs.
 When applying, indicate each program for which you would like to be considered.